redis/redis-doc/topics/cluster-spec.md

 Redis Cluster implements all the single keys commands available in the non distributed version of Redis.
-Commands performing complex multi key operations like Set type unions or intersections are not implemented, and in general all the operations where in theory keys are not available in the same node are not implemented.
+Commands performing complex multi key operations like Set type unions or intersections are not implemented, and in general all the operations where keys are not available in the node processing the command are not implemented.

-In the future it is possible that using the MIGRATE COPY command users will be able to use *Computation Nodes* to perform multi-key read only operations in the cluster, but it is not likely that the Redis Cluster itself will be able to perform complex multi key operations implementing some kind of transparent way to move keys around.
+In the future it is possible that using the `MIGRATE COPY` command users will be able to use *Computation Nodes* to perform multi-key read only operations in the cluster, but it is not likely that the Redis Cluster itself will be able to perform complex multi key operations implementing some kind of transparent way to move keys around.

-Redis Cluster does not support multiple databases like the stand alone version of Redis, there is just database 0, and SELECT is not allowed.
+Redis Cluster does not support multiple databases like the stand alone version of Redis, there is just database 0, and `SELECT` is not allowed.

 Clients and Servers roles in the Redis cluster protocol
 ---